-The perfect walking shoe makes your walks more comfortable, helps prevent injuries and allows you to get more steps every day.
+The perfect walking shoes make your walks more comfortable, help prevent injuries and allow you to get more steps every day.
+For walkers, choosing the right walking shoe is critical for getting more steps and hitting your 10,000 daily steps (or another goal) while feeling great and keeping comfortable.
 Every sport has its own set of equipment that helps participants perform their best.
-Golfers need the right clubs, baseball players need the right gloves, and race cars need the right tires.
-For walkers, choosing the right walking shoe is critical for getting more steps and hitting your 10,000 step or other goal while feeling great and keeping comfortable.
+Golfers need the right clubs, baseball players need the right gloves, and walking enthusiasts need a good pair of walking shoes.

 Whether you’re just starting a walking program or trying to hit an impressive step goal, choosing the right shoes can help protect your knees and feet.
-(More on knee protection from the Pacer Blog) Here’s how to find the right shoe for you!
+Here’s how to find the right shoe for you!